 I just started a job as an in-house attorney at a tech company.
 Before this, I worked at a big law firm with a conservative dress code.
 Now I’m in the dilemma of having a closet full of clothes that are too dressy for my job.
 I enjoy dressing up, but I don’t want to look too stuffy in this new environment.
 My boss wears hoodies everyday, and I was told that I’d be teased if I dress up too much.
 Any suggestions for where to shop for casual outfits that are still cute and classy?

 In the past we’ve talked about wearing jeans to work and what to wear for a big meeting at a casual office, as well as the stories linked above.
-Now let’s revisit some of that advice and take a look at several examples:
+Now let’s revisit some of that advice and take a look at several examples of how to look stylish and professional at a business casual office:

 (Pictured: Nordstrom’s very popular open front cardigan by MOD.lusive by Bobeau, $25-$42 in lots of colors and regular and petite sizes.)